deedeecee/Personal-Expense-Tracker-Spring-Boot/README.md

   - **Admins**: Manage users and view all user data.
 - **REST API**: Clean and modular API design for seamless integration.
 - **Data Validation**: Validates user inputs using annotations.
+- **Calculate Expenses**: Users can calulate their weekly as well as monthly expenses.

 ---